grantcolley/origin/README.md

         }
 ```

-To process parameters passed to a view model inheriting from `ModalViewModel`:
+To asynchronously process parameters passed to a view model inheriting from `ModalViewModel` in the form of a dictionary of key value pairs:
 ```C#
         protected override ProcessAsyncResult OnPublishedAsync(Dictionary<string, object> parameters)
         {